jlopezrf/COPSolver-V_2.0/README.md

 It is a framework written in X10 languaje (An IBM project) which offers several metaheuristics to work in Combinatorial Optimization.
 It also offers parallel execution based on the confugiration of X10 platform.

+PHYSH (Parallel HYbridization for Simple Heuristics) is framework to ease the design and implementation of hybrid metaheuristics via cooperative parallelism.
+With this framework, the user only needs encode each of the desired metaheuristics and may rely on PHYSH for parallelization, cooperation and hybridization.
+PHYSH supports the combination of population-based and single-solution metaheuristics and enables the user to control the tradeoff between intensification and diversification.
+This implementation tackle Quadratic Assignment Problem (QAP) with a hybrid solver, combining three metaheuristics.

-(Unfortunatelly X10 languaje does not reach a "production grade" and so it is not a useful)
+(Unfortunatelly X10 language did not reached a "production grade" and so it is not so useful)

 ## Author
 Jheisson Argiro López Restrepo